odgalvin/bleeding-edge-toolchain/README.md

 (impossible?), there will be no binary packages for Linux.
 This script and some spare CPU time (~2 hours) is all you need.

-To build native toolchain for Linux just run the script with no arguments:
+To build a native toolchain for Linux just run the script with no arguments:

 `./build-bleeding-edge-toolchain.sh`